 With the exception of Ulf Mark Schneider, all members of the Board of Directors are non-executive members.
-Paul Bulcke is active Chairman and has certain responsibilities for the direction and control of the Group including Nestlé Health Science S.A., Nestlé Skin Health S.A. and Nestlé's engagement with L'Oréal.
+Paul Bulcke is active Chairman and has certain responsibilities for the direction and control of the Group with respect to Nestlé Health Science and Nestlé's engagement with L'Oréal.